peco/peco/README.md

 Then from the root of this repository run:

 ```
-go run releng/build.go
+go build cmd/peco/peco.go
 ```

-This will create a `peco` binary in the local directory, with a version string "git@....".
+This will create a `peco` binary in the local directory.
-You obviously don't want to install this in the wild.

 TODO
 ====